-Indeed one can show that \eqref{ubvalueofslice} tends to zero as $d\rightarrow \infty$, and thus linear generator in the second upper-bound of \eqref{upperboundofslice} is asymptomatically optimal for \eqref{eq_SlicedWGAN}.
-Thus, in the sense of asymptotic optimality defined in Sec. \ref{sec:Problem}, even with the non-linear generator, the value of sliced WGAN under very high dimensional non-Gaussian data cannot be smaller than that from proposed linear generator \eqref{optimallinearparameter}.
+Indeed one can show that \eqref{ubvalueofslice} tends to zero as $d\rightarrow \infty$, and thus linear generator in the second upper-bound of \eqref{upperboundofslice} is asymptotically optimal for \eqref{eq_SlicedWGAN}.
+Thus, in the sense of asymptotic optimality defined in Sec. \ref{sec:Problem}, even with the non-linear generator, the value of sliced WGAN under very high-dimensional non-Gaussian data cannot be smaller than that from the proposed linear generator \eqref{optimallinearparameter}.

 To solve the value \eqref{ubvalueofslice} of the upper bound \eqref{upperboundofslice}, we first apply singular value decomposition (SVD) on parameters $\Theta=\mathbf{U}\Lambda\mathbf{V}^T$, and further simplify the objective using the Carlson-R function $R_{-a}(\mathbf{b}; \mathbf{z})$ \cite{carlson1977special}, where $\mathbf{b}, \mathbf{z}$ are $\R^d$ vectors.
 Let $\mathbf{S}=\Lambda\Lambda^T$.
 Now, the optimization problem becomes